TOILmodular/GHOST_IN_THE_MACHINE/README.md

 # GHOST IN THE MACHINE
 GHOST IN THE MACHINE is a noise/sound generating Eurorack module providing many controls, but not much control.
 It is meant to be a kind of black box for creating numerous different sounds with no specific information about how to create them.
-All the knobs and switches are not labelled on purpose in order to encourage the user to experiment.
+None of the knobs and switches are labelled on purpose in order to encourage to experiment.

 <img height="500" src="https://github.com/TOILmodular/GHOST_IN_THE_MACHINE/assets/97026614/3267466e-8458-4e35-b397-e47aecb191f6">
 <img height="500" src="https://github.com/TOILmodular/GHOST_IN_THE_MACHINE/assets/97026614/69268a0a-fc85-415c-8a68-d5b05628b578">